ahmedshafiq12/Egyptian-Arabic-Virtual-Assistant/README.md

 The combination of the Hugchat API, LAMMA2 model, and Google Translate API allows our chatbot to comprehend user queries, generate accurate responses, and provide assistance in Arabic, offering a seamless and user-friendly experience.

 Please note that the accuracy and quality of translations may depend on the Google Translate API and may vary in certain cases.

+**Evaluation and Results**
+Hakeem's performance was evaluated using various metrics, including speech recognition accuracy, chatbot response coherence, and emotion recognition accuracy.
+Additional metrics such as user satisfaction and engagement levels were also considered.

 # **Deployment**